amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 You shouldn't need to track assignment events manually.

 !!!warning "User property inheritance"
     Assignment events inherit all non-experiment user properties from the current user state in Amplitude at the time of event ingestion.
-In short, **the user properties on the assignment event aren't guaranteed to be the same as the properties used in evaluation.** For example, If an assignment event is the first event ingested for a user, the event won't contain any non-experiment user properties, even if user properties were explicitly included in the evaluation.
+In short, **the user properties on the assignment event aren't guaranteed to be the same as the properties used in evaluation.** For example, if an assignment event is the first event ingested for a user, the event contains experiment user properties only, even if user properties are explicitly included in the evaluation.

 ### Assignment event definition